 )

-And here are its typing rules:
+And here is its typing rule:

 There really is nothing new for us to deal with here: